nationalarchives/tdr-dev-documentation/manual/development-process/access-an-environment-db.md

 The script downloads the RDS public certificate if not already there, assumes a role which is allowed to connect to the database, generates a temporary password and uses this to connect to the database.

 ##5.
 Setting up an ssh tunnel
+If you want to connect to the database from your local machine, for example to use a locally installed application to connect, then you will need to set up an ssh tunnel.

 This assumes you've added the ssh key when [creating the bastion](./applying-or-destroying-a-bastion-host.md#applying-a-bastion-host)

 * Add this to your ssh config.